-Read these eight LDS talks to help you increase your talents in 2018!
+Read these eight LDS talks to help you increase your talents.

 It can be hard to increase your talents and gain new skills.
-Luckily, we have leaders to give us great advice on how to do so.
+Luckily, there are some religious leaders to give us great advice on how to do so.
 These talks will help you as you try to increase your talents and better yourself.

 Getting out of your comfort zone is a great way to increase your talents and you'll do just that during your semester abroad.
 Speak to an ILP representative about their own experiences with this!